Ardersier: Jacobite rising

 After the Jacobite rising of 1745, there was a fear of further French-supported risings, especially of the possibility of a naval assault quickly landing a large number of rebels.
-The fort provided the facility to house an increased number of soldiers (compared to the original Fort George built elsewhere in 1727) and its position on the coast both guarded the Firth at its narrowest point, and allowed for supplies to be brought in by sea in the event of a land siege.
+The fort provided the facility to house an increased number of soldiers (compared to the original Fort George built in Inverness in 1727) and its position on the coast both guarded the Firth at its narrowest point, and allowed for supplies to be brought in by sea in the event of a land siege.

-The requirement for the fort to be built opposite Chanonry Point where the firth narrowed considerably, meant that the population of Blacktown, a small fishing hamlet, had to resettle about a mile away on the shores of the Moray Firth.
-Here were founded two different communities, separated by land ownership and religion.
-The narrow strip of land on which Stewart-town was built belonged to the Earl of Moray and fell within the parish of Petty.
-Literally across the road, the householders of Campbell-town worshipped in the church of Ardersier, This land belonging to the Earl of Cawdor, a Campbell.
-Collectively these two settlements were later referred to as Ardersier, but it was not officially known as such until the late 1970s, thus presenting confusion on postal deliveries to the other Campbeltown in Argyll.
+The requirement for the fort to be built opposite Chanonry Point where the firth narrowed considerably, meant that the population of a small fishing hamlet at the Ness had to resettle about a mile away on the shores of the Moray Firth.
+Here were founded two different communities, separated by land ownership.
+The narrow strip of land along the shore, on which Stewart-town was built belonged to the Earl of Moray and fell within the parish of Petty.
+Literally across the road, the householders of Campbell-town rented their feus from the Earl of Cawdor, a Campbell.
+Collectively these two settlements were later referred to by the parish name, as Ardersier, but it was not officially known as such until the late 1970s, thus presenting confusion on postal deliveries to the other Campbeltown in Argyll.

 Present

-Today the village remains a popular tourist spot due to the pleasant views, the shore, and the proximity to Fort George, which remains an active base for the British Army.
-The post office closed in the village a few years ago but the service re-located to a local shop.
-There is an old church that is not in use and a 'new' church called Ardersier Parish Church which is where Helen Mirren and Taylor Hackford were married in 1997.
-There are two small shops (RS McColl & Spar (the Spar was formerly known as Mary's flowers, owner Mary Douglas, who supplied flowers for Helen Mirren and Taylor Hackford's Wedding) – which offers the postal service), a pharmacy, a hairdressers, several B&B's, two pubs (The Gun Lodge and the Star) and a hotel.
+Today the village is a popular tourist spot due to the pleasant views, the shore, and the proximity to Fort George, which remains an active base for the British Army.
+The old Free Church is not in use and the 'new' 1880 church is a mission church within the new parish of Ardersier and Culloden.
+There are two small shops Morrisons & Spar, a pharmacy, a hairdressers, several B&Bs, and a pub with rooms.

-Local residents are active in regenerating Ardersier, to see it once again a thriving village.
-They formed their own community company in December 2009 to take over local community buildings to create a Community Hub.
+Local residents formed their own community company in December 2009 to take over local community buildings to create a Community Hub.

 In 2013, refurbishing was started of Ardersier War Memorial Hall.
 It re-opened for the public in 2014.